Inventua/nucleus-core/Documentation/Developers/Extension-Packaging.md

 on how to install your components.
 If you use one of the Nucleus Visual Studio project templates, your project file will contain entries which will automatically create a package (zip) file when you build your project using `Release` configuration.

 > **_Tip:_**  Set the build action of files in your extension project to `Content` in order to have them included in the package automatically.
-The project assembly is automatically included.

-> **_Tip:_**  Visual Studio (MSBuild/Nuget) does not always include third-party assemblies for class library projects.
-You may need to alter your project file or manually include third-party assemblies and other required files in your package (zip) file.
+Any other files which are included in your manifest (package.xml) file are automatically included, including assemblies in the folder named "bin".

 ### Sample package.xml
+Replace `{generate-guid}` with a guid that you have generated yourself.
+There are many web sites including [https://www.guidgen.com/](https://www.guidgen.com/) which can generate Guids for you, as well as Visual Studio extensions, and the `uuidgen` command line tool available from the developer command prompt in Visual Studio.

 ```
 <?xml version="1.0" encoding="utf-8" ?>
 <package id="{generate-guid}" xmlns="urn:nucleus/schemas/package/1.0">